poppu-mtg/StackIt/README.md

 4. has the default option of Unhinged art for all basic lands (Magic: the Gathering decks).

-Already in development is:
+Currently in development is:
-1. support for other TCG's: Pokemon, Hex are the main ones requested so far.
-The distinction between each game is done on the decklist file by giving it the proper extension: .mtg for Magic: the Gathering, .pkm for Pokemon, .hex for Hex;
+1. support for other TCG's: Pokemon, Hex were added after user feedback.
+Any request will be considered if databases for card arts are provided;
 2. support for EDH decklists (Magic: the Gathering): make the display more comfortable for 100 card, singletong decks.